 I’m no expert, but…

-There are dozens of articles by experts that offer deep science about body heat, fluids, and other stuff.
+Many articles by experts offer deep science about body heat, fluids, and other stuff.
 And if all those numbers and matrices make you feel more confident, then, by all means, read the articles.
 As for me, I’m not an expert in physiology, but I’ve survived some pretty stupid stunts while in the saddle, and I'd like to share some wisdom from practical experience.
 I’ve ridden my bike in the 115+ degree heat of the parched Sonoran Desert of Arizona, as well as the 98 degrees, 96 percent humidity of the Gulf Coast states.
 And while everyone tolerates heat differently, the following pointers will give you some measure of safety when riding in the summer heat.

 Listen to your body